Danger: Diabolik: Retrospective

-Jim Vogel ranked the film's MST3K episode at #75 out of 191, calling the series' ending "a fairly satisfying conclusion" and found the film to be "entertaining enough ... it's hard not to appreciate the Technicolor splendor and absurd costuming."
+Jim Vorel ranked the film's MST3K episode at number 75 out of 191, calling the series' ending "a fairly satisfying conclusion" and found the film to be "entertaining enough ... it's hard not to appreciate the Technicolor splendor and absurd costuming."
 Writing for The Nerdist, Kyle Anderson praised both the film and its MST3K episode, describing the former as "boast[ing] some truly psychedelic visuals and impressive action sequences to boot" and the latter as "one of the strongest riffs of the Sci-Fi years".

 In later years, Law expressed pride in having been involved in the film.
 Describing his view on its re-evaluation and fandom, he noted that he read "a book about science fiction movies and seeing a mention of Barbarella and Danger: Diabolik.
 The author said that Barbarella was okay, but that Danger: Diabolik was the masterpiece.
 I was amazed because, for some years, I'd thought it was probably the other way around.
 But as time goes on, you know, I can see what he meant.
 I think Diabolik probably is the masterpiece".